More Than 20 Years of Experience in Olathe – Kansas City and Johnson County Personal Injuries, Auto Accidents, Bankruptcy (Chapter 7 and Chapter 13)

 - General Practice : From simple wills to step-parent adoptions, I handle a variety of needs for families and individuals.
 If your matter needs more specialized attention, I am happy to give referrals.

 I have been practicing in the Kansas City area (and Olathe specifically) since 1991.
-I have handled hundreds of personal injury and bankruptcy cases over the years.
+I have handled hundreds of personal injury and bankruptcy cases over the years, resulting in millions of dollars of verdicts and settlements.
+Even smaller value cases are important.
 On December 8, 2015, a jury in the Johnson County District Courthouse in Olathe returned a verdict for my client in an auto accident claim for $55,000.00 for her soft-tissue injuries.
 The insurance company had offered only $10,000.00.
 The accident occurred on Highway 169 south of Olathe and just north of Spring Hill.
 My client suffered soft-tissue injuries to her neck, back and right arm.
 This represented the fourth straight jury trial outcome in Johnson County in the recent past, where my client’s soft-tissue injury was valued several times higher by the jury than was offered before trial.

 An auto accident can occur to anyone at anytime.
 The amount of distracted driving is increasing, and many lives are being forever changed because of the resulting accidents.
 A person’s good health is valuable, and the loss of it should be fairly valued by those that take it, whether by negligence or something worse.